-A resistive touch screen is a sensor that converts the physical position of the touch point (X, Y) in a rectangular area into a voltage representing the X and Y coordinates.
-Many LCD modules adopt resistive touch screens, which can generate screen bias voltage with four, five, seven or eight wires and read back the voltage of the touch point.
-Resistive touch screen is basically a film with glass structure.
+A resistive touch screen is a sensor that converts the physical position of the touchpoint (X, Y) in a rectangular area into a voltage representing the X and Y coordinates.
+Many LCD modules adopt resistive touch screens, which can generate screen bias voltage with four, five, seven, or eight wires and read back the voltage of the touchpoint.
+A resistive touch screen is basically a film with a glass structure.
 ITO (nano-indium tin metal oxide) coating is coated on the adjacent side of the film and glass.
 ITO has good conductivity and transparency.
 When touching the screen, the ITO of the lower layer of the film will touch the ITO of the upper layer of the glass.
 The corresponding electrical signals will be sent to the processor through the sensor, and then be converted into X and Y values on the screen by operation.
 The action of clicking will be completed and displayed on the screen.

 <5> The advantages of resistive touch screens:

 B. It can adapt to all kinds of harsh environments, such as rain, snow, high temperature, ultra-low temperature, and any circumstances, such as the bathroom, sauna room.
 Besides, users can use anything to touch the screen, such as pens, nails, toothpicks, etc.

 A. It can only be touched by a single point, which means that you can only touch one place at a time.
 If you touch another place at the same time, it will be ineffective.

 B. According to the working theory of resistive touchscreen, only some certain pressure on the screen can make a response, the resistance screen is easy to be worn after a long period of time, which affects the service life of the product.